 SDLS

-The Space Data Link Security (SDLS) Protocol [1] is a protocol that implements user-selected security services to the data transported by the Space Data Link (SDL) protocols ([4], [5], [6], and [7]) in space-to-ground, ground-to-space, and space-to-space links.
+The Space Data Link Security (SDLS) Protocol [1] is a protocol that implements user-selected security services to the data transported by the Space Data Link (SDL) protocols ([4], [5], [6], and [7]).
 The SDLS protects the Service Data Units transported by the SDL protocol and, in addition, selected SDL protocol data structures taking into account compatibility constraints with SDL and Space Link Extension services.
 Figure 2-1 depicts the basic SDLS capabilities defined in [1].

 Figure 2-1.
 Traffic encryption & authentication interface